cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 until the program got to line 9, the origin of the exception.

 Since the `exception` method does not handle the exception, the exception object **propagated** (i.e., *thrown/passed back*) to its calling method.
-In general, exception objects will continue to propagation back through the calling methods in the call stack (i.e., the methods we see in the stack trace) until the program either:
+In general, exception objects will continue to propagate back through the calling methods in the call stack (i.e., the methods we see in the stack trace) until the program either:
-i) handles the exception object; or ii) lets the exception propagates out of `main`.
+i) handles the exception object; or ii) lets the exception propagate out of `main`.

-In our example, the exception propagated from `exception` to `main`, and since the `main` method does not handle the exception, the exception continued to oropagate out of `main` and crash the program.
+In our example, the exception propagated from `exception` to `main`, and since the `main` method does not handle the exception, the exception continued to propagate out of `main` and crash the program.
 Any time an exception is allowed to propagate out of `main`, the program will crash.
 It's our job to make sure that we catch exceptions before they cause a crash.